How to Write the Perfect Abandoned Cart Email

 If you think social media isn’t an effective channel for B2B marketing, think again—nearly half of B2B buyers use social media at the beginning of their buying journey to learn about different solutions.
-While it may not be your biggest source of direct sales, B2B social media marketing is one of the best channels for building brand awareness, which was a top B2B marketing objective in 2021.
+While it may not be your biggest source of direct sales, B2B social media marketing is one of the best B2B marketing channels for building brand awareness—it was one of the top B2B ecommerce marketing strategies in 2021.

-What are the B2B marketing trends you should be paying attention to?
+What are the B2B marketing terms and trends you should be paying attention to?
 We’ve gathered a few of the most prominent ones below.

 When it comes to B2B marketing, there are plenty of strategies and channels to juggle.
-But by always keeping your audience and their needs and motivations top of mind, you’ll position your company to attract, engage, convert, and retain loyal buyers.
+B2B marketing channels simply give you an array of options for how to communicate with all of your potential audiences.
+Ultimately, the choice of which method you use should be based upon an understanding of your customers.
+By always keeping your audience and their needs and motivations top of mind, you’ll position your company to attract, engage, convert, and retain loyal buyers.